Measure transport with kernel mean embeddings: Numerical experiments

-The results of the toy experiments are visualised in Figure \ref{fig:toyexample}, where we plot the normalised histograms for $X_{0}$ and $X_{1}$, and compare them to the exact p.d.f.'s for the priors and targets.
-Figure \ref{fig:toyexample} shows that the KME-Dynamics can produce high-quality samples, although some challenges remain in the `Gaussian to Mixture' (splitting of probability mass) example.
-We conjecture that including a noise term as in \eqref{eq:MF intro} might mitigate this problem, and leave further exploration for future work.
+\textbf{Gaussian to Mixture.} We define the negative log-likelihood to be ${h(x) = (3-x^2)^2}$, and initialise samples from $\pi_{0} = \mathcal{N}(0.5,1)$.
+We compute the p.d.f for the target as ${\pi_{1}(x) = \frac{e^{-h(x)} \pi_{0}(x)}{Z}}$, where we compute the normalising constant ${Z = \int_{-\infty}^{\infty} e^{-h(x)} \pi_{0}(x)\, \mathrm{d} x}$ numerically using the Julia package \textit{QuadGK}.\footnote{\href{https://juliamath.github.io/QuadGK.jl/stable/}{https://juliamath.github.io/QuadGK.jl/stable/}} We apply the RBF kernel with bandwidth $\sigma = 0.95$, and fix the regularisation as $\varepsilon = 10^{-8}$.
+The results of the Gaussian toy experiments are visualised in Figure \ref{fig:toyexample}, where we plot the normalised histograms for $X_{0}$ and $X_{1}$, and compare them to the exact p.d.f.'s for the priors and targets.
+Figure \ref{fig:toyexample} shows that KME-dynamics can produce high-quality samples, although some challenges remain in the `Gaussian to Mixture' (splitting of probability mass) example.
+We conjecture that including a noise term as in \eqref{eq:MF intro} might mitigate this problem, and leave further exploration for future work (see also \cite{maurais2024sampling}).